PRODUCT LABELS – ESSANTÉ ORGANICS.

-As a designer, in the design approval phase it helps to “sell the idea” to management as it is often hard for non artist types to visualize what the finished product will look like just from the flat file.
+I typically create these early in the process, in the design approval phase.
+This helps to “sell the idea” to management as it is often hard for non artist types to visualize what the finished product will look like just from the flat file.
 With the label in place on a nice polished rendering, it essentially “frames” the image in a way that looks real and attractive and gives more of a “wow” factor.

-Thus, the significance of a clean, attractive rendering cannot be overstated.
+Thus, the significant value of a clean, attractive rendering cannot be overstated.

-The method that John Roberts Design uses begins with a high resolution photograph of the jar or tube etc, then the label is carefully produced in a 3D environment to match as closely as possible the perspective of the container.
+The method that I use begins with a high resolution photograph of the jar or tube etc, then the label is “wrapped” around a 3d cylinder in a Adobe Illustrator to match as closely as possible the perspective of the container.
+This gets polished off in Photoshop, where the reflection and shadow are added.
 You can see that they look very nice when finished.

 CLICK IMAGES TO SEE LARGER VERSION.